ABHINAV0307/GEMMA/README.md

 ### 6. User Interaction
 - **User Input**:
-  - Users can enter a keyword (e.g., "Adani," "Reliance") into the Streamlit interface.
+  - Users can enter a keyword (e.g., "Adani," "Reliance") into the frontend interface.
 - **Response Generation**:
   - The LLM queries the vector database and retrieves the most relevant news articles based on the user's input.

 **Technology Used**:
+- **HTML,CSS,Javascript**: For the front-end, enabling user interaction and displaying search results.
+- **LangChain**: For processing the user's input and generating relevant responses.

+### 6. Front End
+- **User Input**:
+  - Used HTML,CSS and Javascript to build front of the website.
+- **Response Generation**:
+  - In ths user can enter the news in news search box and they will get response in accordance to that

+**Technology Used**:
-- **Streamlit**: For the front-end, enabling user interaction and displaying search results.
+- **HTML,CSS,Javascript**: For the front-end, enabling user interaction and displaying search results.
 - **LangChain**: For processing the user's input and generating relevant responses.

 ---